OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Case Studies of Open Environment Scenarios

 \section{Case Studies of Open Environment Scenarios}

 In this section, we visualize and analyze some real-world relational data streams.
-These case studies serve to study how the open environment factors including incremental/decremental features, distribution drifts and outliers look like in real-world relational data streams, and provide a deeper understanding of their implications.
+Through these cases, we study how the open environment challenges look like in real-world relational data streams, and provide a deeper understanding of their implications.